Benjamin-Philip/Benjamin-Philip.github.io/_posts/2020-09-16-requests-with-python.md

 login on to than others.

-The key is to have a good knowledge of HTML, Beautiful Soup requests and the ability to understand what you got from grep/ information gotten from the Network tab of your web browser’s Developer tools.
+The key is to have a good knowledge of HTML, Beautiful Soup requests and the ability to understand what you got from grep/ information received from the Network tab of your web browser’s Developer tools.